agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 > Flash Update - PROSITE

-**Paste your putative P450 protein sequence into your WORD file or otherwise keep a copy of it for next week.**
+**Paste your putative P450 protein sequence into a WORD file and keep a copy of it for next week.**

 **Question #6.
 How many amino acids long is your putative P450?
 Is this length similar to P450 proteins in GenBank from other organisms?**

 **Question #7.
-What [Pfam](http://pfam.xfam.org) domains are predicted for your protein sequence?
+What [Pfam](https://www.ebi.ac.uk/interpro) domains are predicted for your protein sequence?
 What predictions can you make about the function of this protein?**

 **Question #8.
 What [PROSITE](http://prosite.expasy.org) motifs are predicted for your protein sequence?
 What predictions can you make about the function of this protein?**